drostlab/myTAI/README.md

 ### Dependencies

-`myTAI` is using `OpenMP` to run cpp code in parallel, thus you might need to install aditional software.
+`myTAI` is using `OpenMP` to run cpp code in parallel, thus you might need to install additional software.

 **Mac:**
 ```bash